-Managing the complexities of a paid search national retail search strategy?
+Managing the complexities of a national paid search strategy in retail?
 It doesn’t have to be intimidating – and taking control all starts with understanding what you are trying to achieve for your brand or client.
 Here are the top five lessons we learned while working with Bridgestone Retail Operations this year.

 Building a paid search campaign structure is never a one size fits all model.
 This doesn’t just apply to brand’s vertical or industry, but runs as deep as the keyword themes or the devices that you are looking to target.
 It sounds so cliché, but thinking about your customer at every point of the funnel as it relates to your business goals can essentially dictate everything.
 This will ultimately guide your strategic decisions surrounding both the type of keywords leveraged and the level of targeting used from a geographic standpoint.